-2018-19 £'000 2017-18 £'000
+2019-2020 £'000 2018-2019 £'000

-Payments to Northern Ireland Government 2,213 1,235
+Payments to Northern Ireland Government 1,984 2,213

-Bank charges - 1

-Total 2,213 1,236
+Total 1,984 2,213

 The company makes payments to the Northern Ireland Government to reflect their share of the proceeds received by the company under the Petroleum Licensing Regime.
 These payments are made under Section 2 of the Miscellaneous Financial Provisions Act 1968.
 The amounts outstanding at the reporting date are disclosed under the payables note 6.
-Payments to the Northern Ireland Government of £0.5m are recorded in 2018-19 and relate to 2017-18 petroleum licence fees.